Join, library cards and PIN

 - free black and white printing and photocopying (up to 20 pages)

-The loan period for customers with exempt library cards is changing from 3 weeks to 6 weeks from Monday 2 December 2019.
+The loan period is 6 weeks for holders of exempt library cards.
 The longer loan period does not apply to DVDs and music CDs.

 You still have to pay to reserve items from a library outside of Kent.